Need to Know:

 Who decides which songs are included?

-Because it’s a real human checking on submissions, and often a volunteer, it may take a couple weeks to get confirmation that a song you’ve submitted has been playlisted.
+Because it’s a real human checking on submissions, often a volunteer, it may take a couple weeks to get confirmation that a song you’ve submitted has been playlisted.
 But we prefer working with real humans!

 Guidelines for the playlists come from an advisory board of trusted community music curators.
 The current advisory board can be found on our “About” page.
 You can read the playlist guidelines here.